t4ol1n/tif/examples/spring-security/README.txt

 karaf@tif> features:install tif-example-spring-security

+(Make sure you've first installed the examples features repository as described in the parent README.)

 When you do "list | grep TIF" you should see the spring security server reported as started.

 3) Start the client